-If a dog attacks or bites another person or animal, the owner can be prosecuted for an offence and fined.
+If a dog attacks or bites another person or animal, the owner can be prosecuted for an offense and fined.
 The kind of compensation owed to the victim depends on the breed of dog and the circumstances leading to the attack.

 When Is the Dog Owner Liable?